twelho/ddr4-oc-guide/DDR4 OC Guide.md

 You're held up by operations like RAS/RC/RCD (when waiting for a row to open because it was closed) and RP (when waiting for a row to close to open another one) less often.
    * x16 configurations will have half as many banks and bank groups as the traditional x8 configurations, which means less performance.
 See [buildzoid's video](https://www.youtube.com/watch?v=k6SIdxq2yxE) for more information.
 * Density matters when determining how far your ICs can go.
 For example, 4 Gb AFR and 8 Gb AFR will not overclock the same despite sharing the same name.
 The same can be said for Micron Rev. B, which exists as 8 Gb and 16 Gb.
 The 16 Gb ICs overclock better and are sold in 16 GB and 8 GB capacities despite the DIMMs using 8 chips.
 The 8 GB sticks have their SPD modified and can be found in higher-end Crucial kits (BLM2K8G51C19U4B).
 * As the total count of ranks in a system increases, so does the load on the memory controller.
-This usually means that more memory ranks will require higher voltage, especially VCCSA on Intel and SOC voltage on AMD.
+This usually means that more memory ranks will require higher voltage, especially SOC voltage on AMD.

 ### Voltage Scaling
 * Voltage scaling simply means how the IC responds to voltage.